 What choices do you have about where to hold the service?
 The venue you choose will impact the type of funeral service you will have for your loved one.
-If they belonged to a particular culture or faith, you may choose to have this reflected in the funeral venue.
-For example, if they were Maori, you could choose to have their service at a Marae, if they were Catholic, several Catholic churches offer Funeral Mass.
+If they belonged to a particular culture or faith, you might decide to have this reflected in the funeral venue.
+For example, if they were Maori, you could choose to have their service at a Marae.
+If they were Catholic, several Catholic churches offer Funeral Mass.

 You can have a funeral at your or the deceased home or garden, on the family farm or in local clubrooms.